 A study of issues and problems of the economic development of emerging countries: concepts of development and growth, theories of development, domestic and international significance of development plans.
-Semesters Offered: Offered in alternate years.

 ECN 363 - Topics in Economics, 3 credit hours

 Examination of special topics in economics.
 Semesters Offered: Offered as needed.